cefege/olx-scraper/README.md

-# Web Scraping with Selenium, BeautifulSoup and Pandas
+# OLX Scraper with Selenium, BeautifulSoup and Pandas

 This Python code scrapes data from the website "www.olx.ro", which is a Romanian online marketplace.
 Specifically, it retrieves information about any any category on the sie for example accounting and translation services in Iasi city, which are advertised on this website.